Vinnie Donatelle of Friend Dog talks about opening for John Mayer, gigging with his new band, and The Last Revel's life-changing resurgence

 Alex: It’s been awhile now, but you *had* been keeping up a blog.
 Pre-COVID.
 Your last post was almost a document from just before the Dark Ages.
 You wrote that you’d had a “really stressful 2019” and you were like, “2020, please be kind to me.”
 Uhh ...
 Did you make it out OK?

 Faith: God.
 I remember writing that.
 It was 2019 New Year’s Eve at my parents house.
-Just chilling with him.
+Just chilling with them.
 It was kind of a sassy “fuck off 2019” and “2020’s gonna be my year.”
 All in all, I made it out OK.
 I got done with (dental hygienist) school and I was able to transition into a dental hygiene role at the office I was working in.

 Not to say that it didn’t have its horrible moments.
 Of course it did.
 But I’m really a privileged human being, and I’m grateful that my loved ones stayed safe and I was able to stay safe while working in the dental profession, because that’s a little more high-risk of a job.
 I got to play a couple shows outdoors.
 All in all, I’m grateful for the good things that have happened.
 And I’m happy that the bad things are in the past.